iammrallblue/csci_notes/C_C++/c_pointer_notes.md

 - `int` is `4 bytes`, `char` is `1 byte`, `float` is `4 bytes`
 - Why strong types, `int* -> int` of `char* -> char`
+  - Pointer is NOT ONLY storing addresses.
+Also, Dereferencing
   - Dereference, easy to access/ modify value of the variable
+- Each `Bytes` in memory is addressable, such 200, 201,... for each byte
 - Why not generic types?

 <img src="img/pointer_types.jpg" alt="pointer" width="800">